 National Board Certification (NBC) is an advanced teaching credential and a challenging professional development experience offered by the National Board for Professional Teaching Standards (NBPTS).
 It complements, but does not replace, a state’s teacher license.
-It is valid for 10 years, and renewal candidates must begin the renewal process during their eighth or ninth years as NBCTs.

 To seek National Board Certification (NBCTs) you must meet the following requirements prior to applying:

-- Hold a bachelor’s degree
+Hold a bachelor’s degree

-- Have completed three full years of K-12 teaching/counseling experience
+Have completed three full years of K-12 teaching/counseling experience

 NEA also offers many resources for the candidate considering National Board Certification.
 Visit the NEA's National Certification web site for answers to frequently asked questions, a candidate's guide, and much more.
 NEA members may also qualify for low interest NBC loans.
 Visit the NEA Member Benefits Web site for more details.